VZPx/BSUB-X/README.md

 # BSUB-X
 An InFAMOUS Subtitle format (.BSUB) Parser for unpacking and packing the game's subtitle assets.
-Cam be used wether for modding in-game dialogues or for extracting the whole dialogue script for viewing purposes.
+Can be used wether for modding in-game dialogues or for extracting the whole dialogue script for viewing purposes.

 ## Modding Community
 Our Discord Server: https://discord.gg/bXxWYY7t